-This is lateral axial rotation moment measured by the dummy's upper neck load cell.
+This is the lateral axial rotation moment measured by the dummy's upper neck load cell assessed before the moment of rebound.

-If the instrumentation is configured in accordance with SAE J211, positive lateral axial rotation moment shall indicate flexion of the head (head rotating forwards).
+If the instrumentation is configured in accordance with SAE J211, positive lateral axial rotation moment shall indicate flexion of the neck (head rotating forwards) and negative lateral axial rotation moment shall indicate extension (head rotating rearwards).
 Data shall be filtered at CFC 600.
-Due to the construction of the dummy, a correction shall then be made to convert the actual moment measured by the upper neck load cell into the moment about the occipital condyle (OC), as follows:
+Due to the construction of the dummy, a correction shall then be made to convert the actual moment measured by the upper neck load cell into the moment about the occipital condyle (OC), as shown below: